flaviopace/pythonOpenVpnIpBlocker/README.md

 # pythonOpenVpnIpBlocker
-A python script used to parse the OpenVPN logs and then block (using iptables) the IP address dangerous
+A python script used to parse the OpenVPN logs and then block (via iptables rule) the dangerous IP address